dircr/nfsen-ng-docker/README.md

 # nfsen-ng-docker

-Docker setup for running nfsen-ng (Netflow visualizer) and nfdump (Netflow collector) together.
+Docker setup for running nfsen-ng (Netflow visualizer) and nfdump (Netflow/Sflow collector) together with support for mutiple sources.

 ## Installation